-Ethernet link redundancy to I/O units is available only in PAC Control Professional.
+Ethernet link redundancy to I/O units is available only in PAC Control Professional, only from a SNAP PAC controller, and only to Ethernet-based I/O units.
 The secondary IP address for an I/O unit may be for the second Ethernet network interface on a SNAP PAC R-series controller, or it may be for a separate I/O unit.
 If it is a separate unit, the primary and secondary I/O units must be the same type (for example, SNAP-PAC-EB1) and have exactly the same points, because they are configured together under one name.